telerik/ajax-docs/controls/editor/changes-and-backwards-compatibility/the-autosize-feature-of-the-built-in-dialogs-is-enabled.md

 ## How to Set a Custom Size for a Built-in Dialog

-You can set a custom size for a built-in dialog using additional CSS rulesin their UserControl files.
+You can set a custom size for a built-in dialog using additional CSS rules in their UserControl files.
 You should have already used the **ExternalDialogsPath** property to customize a built-in dialog.
 If you are not familiar with this approach, please examine the	"[ExternalDialogsPath property](https://www.telerik.com/help/aspnet-ajax/editor-externaldialogspath-property.html)" article and the "[Editor - Customize Built-in Dialogs](https://demos.telerik.com/aspnet-ajax/editor/examples/externaldialogspath/defaultcs.aspx)" demo.

 After following the steps provided in the **Customize Built-in Dialogs** demo you should implement the CSS rule.
 First add a `<style>` tag in the UC file.
 This rule should affect the body element of the document.
 Use a selector with higher CSS specificity than the default one and set the desired width and height attributes.
 For example, to resize the Document Manager you could use the following rule:

 ````HTML
 html.redDocumentManager body